wizant/tinymce-excerpt/readme.txt

 = v1.31 2008/04/08 =

 * Fix: Fixed some issues whereby some JS was being called on pages other than the post edit page.
 Refactored some code, no additional functionality.
+* OOPS: Managed to copy the readme file over the main php file in a recent tweak of the documentation for this release.
+Fixed now.

 = v1.3 2008/04/08 =